hugo-sid/hugo-blog-awesome/README.md

 Hugo Blog Awesome (HBA) is a theme crafted to capture your readers' attention.

 Additionally, it's fast, [privacy-conscious](https://themarkup.org/blacklight?url=hba.sid.one), and comes with no external dependencies.
 That's right.
-There are no Google fonts, icon packs, or JavaScript libraries.
+There are no Google fonts, icon packs, or JavaScript frameworks.
+No trackers or ads to bloat your website.

 Its focus on minimalism and clean UI ensures that your content takes the spotlight.
 This, coupled with the support for dark mode, provides a stress-free (on the eyes) reading experience for your audience.